Mach565/quantum-tic-tac-toe/README.md

 This is an implementation of [quantum tic-tac-toe](https://en.wikipedia.org/wiki/Quantum_tic-tac-toe), written in Python for the terminal.
 The version of Python used to create this was Python 3.12, later or eariler versions may work, but aren't guaranteed to do so.

-Currently, the game requires two players to play.
-Singleplayer versus AI may come at a later date.
+Currently, the game features both a 2 player mode and a 1 player vs. an AI that plays random moves.

 ## Playing